wnmurphy/rdr/README.md

 - Node >= 0.10.41 (tested only on 0.10.41, 0.12.7, and 5.5.0)
 - MySQL 5.5.x (higher versions known to be incompatible)
+ - If you are running MySQL > 5.5.x, we recommend using `homebrew` to uninstall your current version and install the correct one.
+Run `brew uninstall mysql`, and then `brew install homebrew/versions/mysql55`.
+If the `mysql` command no longer works from the command line, you may have to reference your new version via `/usr/local/opt/mysql55/bin/mysql` (and you can create an alias for that path).

 ## Development